-5.29 Shared parental leave
+5.30 Shared parental leave

-Shared Parental Leave (SPL) enables mothers commit to ending their maternity leave and pay at a future date, and to share the untaken balance of leave and pay with their partner, or return to work early from maternity leave and opt in to shared parental leave at a later date.
-Please refer to the following link for further details: Shared Parental Leave
+Shared Parental Leave (SPL) enables the birth parent to end their maternity leave and pay at a future date, and to share the untaken balance of leave and pay with their partner, or return to work early from maternity leave and opt in to shared parental leave at a later date.

+Please refer to the following link for further details: Shared Parental leave policy

-5.30 Special constable training
+5.31 Special constable training

-An employee may request reasonable time off without pay via his/her line manager to attend training courses but not for duty shifts as a special constable.
+An employee may request reasonable time off without pay via their line manager to attend training courses but not for duty shifts as a special constable.
 Annual leave or flexitime can be requested subject to service requirements.

-5.31 Special leave for employees to represent the Country at sporting, charitable or other events.
+5.32 Special leave for employees to represent the Country at sporting, charitable or other events.

-An employee may request special leave via his/her line manager for representation of sport, charitable or other events at national level of up to 5 days with pay.
+An employee may request special leave via their line manager for representation of sport, charitable or other events at national level of up to 5 days with pay.
 Advice must be sought from HR Team before agreeing to these requests.

-5.32 Study leave
+5.33 Study leave

-The Authority is committed to providing support to learners to ensure that they are able to maximise the potential from a learning event, however this support will differ depending on the type of learning that is undertaken.
+The Authority is committed to providing support to learners to ensure that they can maximise the potential from a learning event, however this support will differ depending on the type of learning that is undertaken.
 Please refer to the following link for details of support available for learners: Learning & Development Policy

-5.33 Trade union activities
+5.34 Trade union activities